Quantum information with quantum-like bits: Quantum-like bits

+Let us note that the Cartesian product of $\NQL$ QL-bits, each defined by a graph with $2\Ng$ vertices, yields a graph whose adjacency matrix has dimension $(2\Ng)^\NQL$, scaling exponentially with the number of QL-bits.
+This behavior is, to some extent, an expected trade-off when encoding quantum states into classical many-body systems.
+As discussed in \cref{sec:perspectives}, this issue presents a practical—though not fundamental—limitation to testing the formalism with available computational and experimental resources.

-The mapping discussed here provides a general description of state vectors, entanglement and operators constructed from the emergent states of an arbitrary number of QL bits.
+The mapping proposed in this section provides a general description of state vectors, entanglement and operators constructed from the emergent states of an arbitrary number of QL bits.
 In the next \cref{subsubsec:bell} we show explicitly, as an example, how to construct maximally entangled Bell states for $\NQL=2$.